phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 Inverse Kinematics (IK) is the opposite of Forward Kinematics (FK).
 IK calculates the parameters of each joint in a series of conjoined links based on the end-effectors coordinate position and rotation.
 The IK problem can be decoupled into **Inverse Position** and **Inverse Orientation** because of a common intersection point.
 The intersecting point is joint_5 and is called the wrist center (WC).  <br>
 <br>
-Below are the steps to solving the inverse kinematics problem:
+Below are the steps to solving the inverse kinematics problem: <br>
 <br>
 **Step 1**: is to complete the DH parameter table for the manipulator.
 Hint: place the origin of frames 4, 5, and 6 coincident with the WC. <br>